citahub/cita-common/libproto/README.md

-Provide the type of interaction between the cita-node interaction type and the cita component, use protobuf to generate the corresponding **.rs file and the corresponding type, and type of behavior.
+Provide the type of interaction between the cita-node interaction type and the cita component, use protobuf to generate the corresponding **.rs file which include types and some set/get methods.

 ## Dependences